Hammad1007/Nested-Querries-and-Joins/README.md

 # Nested-Querries-and-Joins
 The use of nested querries and joins is shown in this piece of code.
-Moreover, use of where clause, order by clause, and aggregate functions is also done.
+Moreover, use of where clause, order by clause, and aggregate functions is also shown in this file.